ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 6.
 Scatterplots of GMS Past Performance Against Individual Constructor(s) Versus GMS Next Individual Puzzle Performance Against the Same Constructor(s)**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/1a67f70e-3263-46b7-aa4c-13530a14d23e)
-*The past performance measure on the x-axis is normalized to control for variable puzzle day mix for prior puzzles by given constructor(s).
-The individual solve time measure on the y-axis is normalized to control for recent puzzle day-specific GMS performance.*
-*Pearson correlation coefficient (r): >=1 previous puzzles per constructor(s): .28, >=4 previous puzzles per constructor(s): .32*
+*<h5>The past performance measure on the x-axis is normalized to control for variable puzzle day mix for prior puzzles by given constructor(s).
+The individual solve time measure on the y-axis is normalized to control for recent puzzle day-specific GMS performance. <br>Pearson correlation coefficient (r): >=1 previous puzzles per constructor(s): .28, >=4 previous puzzles per constructor(s): .32*

 ### Correlations of GMS Performance on Individual Puzzles to Puzzle-Specific Features and Past Performance